Fuel up with a big breakfast

 Get cultured and check out the city from above

 A short walk up Adelaide Street will lead you to King George Square – a tribute to King George V following his passing in 1936.
 Here stands Brisbane City Hall, home to the Museum of Brisbane and the city’s original clock tower.
-You can head up the clock tower to see a spectacular view of the city, before checking out the exhibitions on show at the museum.
+You can head up the clock tower to see a spectacular view of the city.
+City Hall and clock tower tours are free and run seven days a week, just make sure you pre-book.
+Once your tour is done you can check out the exhibitions on show at the museum.

 Bonus: Treat yo’self to one of the city’s best desserts – you’ll find a list of them here.